 Despite no real experience she turned out to be a pretty good writer, creating (or at least writing the origin issue for) this great character called the Cat.

-The suit's recipient, Greer Nelson, was a science student who dropped out of school when she married her chauvinistic boyfriend...
+Greer Nelson was a science student who dropped out of school when she married her chauvinistic boyfriend...

 The Cat has clearly been deliberately created as a feminist role model, but the same could be said of Wonder Woman.
 The feminism in these issues is less overt and ham-handed then what we see in other books during this era.
 The (somewhat) more subtle approach makes it more powerful.

-Donalbain had another woman that he wants to use the suit, but she was lazy and didn't train like Greer does.
-I'm not quite sure what exactly his plan is exactly, but the Cat puts a stop to it, fighting off the crazy guy's super strong goon Zabo in the process.
+Bryant was lazy and doesn't train like Greer does.
+I'm not quite sure what exactly Donalbain's plan was, but the Cat puts a stop to it, fighting off the crazy guy's super strong goon Zabo in the process.

 Dr. Tumolo is critically injured and presumed dead.